Guide to the Chaos Map

 By visualizing our gravity point, resolution point, and natural motion, we can identify where we fit in best and where there is potential for conflict and paths to growth in any map.

-Since we find meaning by making and using patterns in our own way, perhaps the most meaningful exercise we can do for ourselves and others is to discovering and optimizing just the right balance.
+Since we find meaning by making and using patterns in our own way, perhaps the most meaningful exercise we can do for ourselves and others is discovering and optimizing just the right balance.

 Awareness of all of our optimal positions leads to a more creative and stable harmony